Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 Al Horford Insights vs. the 76ers

-- Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.
+- This season, he's put up 6.6% of the Celtics' attempted field goals, as he's averaging 7.6 per contest.

-- He's taken 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.
+- He's put up 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.

-- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Defensively, the 76ers are third in the league, conceding 110.9 points per game.
+- Defensively, the 76ers are ranked third in the league, allowing 110.9 points per game.

+- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked team in the NBA.

-- On the glass, the 76ers have allowed 41.2 rebounds per game, which puts them second in the league.
+- Allowing 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.

-- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the NBA.
+- Looking at 3-pointers, the 76ers have conceded 11.6 makes per contest, fifth in the league.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.

 Al Horford vs. the 76ers